Neoclassical Growth Theory - Explained

 The neoclassical growth theory is not only in theory, it is also in practise.
 Technological innovations however play an immeasurable role in the growth of an economy.
 The role of technology in the neoclassical growth theory examined in a study carried out by Dragoslava Sredojevi, Slobodan Cvetanovi, and Gorica Bokovi in 2016.
 These authors in their study considered technology as a major contributor to the economic growth.

-References for Neoclassical Growth Theory
+Academic Research on Neoclassical Growth Theory